binwenwu/hexo-theme-tank-old/source/_posts/Linux上Pandoc的使用.md

 ```

 ## 2 使用
-To see the output created by each of the commands below, click on the name of the output file:
+{% tip success %}To see the output created by each of the commands below, click on the name of the output file:
+{% endtip %}

 - HTML fragment
 ```BASH